 Endive aka Belgian endive or chicory or white endive is a slightly bitter vegetable that can be eaten cooked, steamed or baked.
 It is also delicious in salads, I like to add one to mixed green leaves salads.

-The bitterness of endives lies in their core, to cut out on the bitterness I first remove a chunk of about 2 inches at the root end, then I halve them and remove the rest of the core.
+The slight bitterness of endives lies in their core, to cut out on the bitterness I first remove a chunk of about 2 inches at the root end, then I halve them and remove the rest of the core.
 I generally cook them into a vegetable or chicken broth to which I add a teaspoon of sugar, this will not sweeten the broth but it will help soften the bitter taste of endive.

 Adding sugar to the boiling water will soften the powerful taste of vegetables like artichokes, Brussel sprouts or asparagus for example.